lyricbowditch/my-website/otherprojects.md

   </a>
   <h4>
     <a href="https://scholars.org/features/economists-letter-helped-push-new-jersey" target="_blank">
-      Economists Letter Helped Push for New Jersey Millionaires Tax
+      "Economists Letter Helped Push for New Jersey Millionaires Tax"
     </a>
   </h4>
 </div>